damianpeaf/OLC2_Proyecto1_202110568/compiler/notes.md

     3.1 validate transfer stmt on guard stmt
 4. Operators
     4.1 Null makes all result null
+5. Switch
+    5.1.
+Continue with next case if no break

 # Next Steps
 1. if stmt          ✅